Help Docs

 2. Details: Enter the following details and click Next.

-• Discovery Type: Choose Use IP Range or Use CIDR.
+• Discovery Type: Select Use IP Range or Use CIDR.

 • Enter the following details to discover a network using an IP range: